 The USWNT will visit next year’s World Cup host Brazil for two games in June

-It will be the U.S. team’s first games in Brazil since 2014, and it will mark the sixth straight World Cup cycle where the U.S. faces the next hosts on their turf.
+It will be the U.S. team’s first games in Brazil since 2014, and it will mark the sixth straight World Cup cycle in which the U.S. faces the next hosts on their turf.

 Though most of American soccer’s attention is on the upcoming men’s World Cup, the next women’s World Cup is just over a year away.
-The time will pass quickly, as the U.S. women know better than anyone.
+The time will pass quickly, and the U.S. women know that better than anyone.

-That is every World Cup cycle since the U.S. last hosted in 2003.
+The streak covers every World Cup cycle since the U.S. last hosted in 1999.
 So as you might guess, it’s intentional.
-Visiting the host countries in advance gives the program a look at some of the host cities, and a chance for U.S. staff to scout potential base camp sites.
+Visiting the host countries in advance gives the program a look at some of the host cities and a chance for U.S. staff to scout potential base camp sites.

-“I’m so pleased we were able to schedule these games,” said U.S. head coach Emma Hayes.
+“I’m so pleased we were able to schedule these games,” U.S. manager Emma Hayes said.
 “We want to play the best teams in the most difficult environments at venues across the world as often as we can, and these two games check all those boxes.
-We need more games in which every fan in the stadium is cheering loudly against us and I’m looking forward [to] seeing how our team performs and grows in these adverse conditions.”
+We need more games in which every fan in the stadium is cheering loudly against us, and I’m looking forward [to] seeing how our team performs and grows in these adverse conditions.”

 The U.S.-Brazil rivalry is one of the greats in the sport.
-But there’s a lot of friendship between the teams’ players, not least because Brazil’s stars have played in the U.S. for decades: Pretinha and Sissi in the Women’s United Soccer Association of 2001-03, Formiga and Cristiane in Women’s Professional Soccer from 2009-11, and Marta, Debinha, Kerolín, and Ludmila in the NWSL.
+But there’s a lot of friendship between the teams’ players, not least because Brazil’s stars have played in the U.S. for decades: Pretinha and Sissi in the Women’s United Soccer Association of 2001 to 2003, Formiga and Cristiane in Women’s Professional Soccer from 2009 to 2011, and Marta, Debinha, Kerolín, and Ludmila in the NWSL.

 The last of those games is remembered for Megan Rapinoe’s cross to Abby Wambach’s head for a dramatic late equalizer.
 But it followed Marta scoring in regulation and the start of extra time.